secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits/index.html.md

 **Critical Illness or Injury Leave**
 * Up to 36 weeks within a 52-week period to care for a child under the age of 19.
 * Up to 16 weeks within a 52-week period to care for a family member who is 19 years of age or older.
-* Team members must provide Total Rewards with a medical certificate certifying that the life of the family member is at risk, the care/support can be provided by someone who is not a medical professional, and specifying the period of time for which the family member will need care/support.
+* Team members must provide the Absence Management team at `leaves@gitlab.com` with a medical certificate certifying that the life of the family member is at risk, the care/support can be provided by someone who is not a medical professional, and specifying the period of time for which the family member will need care/support.

 **Compassionate Care Leave**
 * Up to 27 weeks within a 52-week period to care for a family member who is gravely ill.
-* Team members are required to provide Total Rewards with a medical certificate stating that the family member has a serious medical condition and is at significant risk of death within 26 weeks.
+* Team members are required to provide the Absence Management team at `leaves@gitlab.com` with a medical certificate stating that the family member has a serious medical condition and is at significant risk of death within 26 weeks.

 **Bereavement Leave**
 * Up to 3 days of unpaid leave.